 Related reading: 5 Times to Ditch Video Conferencing – and 1 Time You Need It

 2 | Corporate event videos that give remote viewers a “next best thing” experience

 Corporate events and conferences serve several vital purposes.
 They offer a venue for the organization to present relevant information at scale, and for employees, partners, and customers to meet and share ideas as they learn about updates from the organization.

-Organizational events however, must contend with two significant challenges:
+Organizational events, however, must contend with two significant challenges:

-Web conferencing tools aren’t built for live broadcasting or recording those live on-stage events.
+Web conferencing tools aren’t built for live streaming or recording those live on-stage events.
 Technical limitations like audience size maximums, restrictions on the total number of video inputs, compatibility issues with cameras other than webcams, and other issues mean these tools simply aren’t able to support even relatively simple conferences or events.